Vpekdas/CPP-Modules/README.md

 ### Purpose

-The goal is to learn C++ in its most basic and fundamental form—without relying on modern libraries or advanced language features.
+The goal is to learn C++ in its most basic and fundamental form without relying on modern libraries or advanced language features.
 The idea is to explore the standard C++ library, understand core object-oriented concepts, and re-implement certain features ourselves in order to build a solid foundation.

 ### Technologies used